 The building was only used for about two months out of the year when owned by Perry Belmont for the Washington party season.
 The mansion was a site of elegance, gracious and grand hospitality, of distinguished diplomats, world-renowned guests and romance.
 The Belmont’s entertained often and had a staff of about 34 servants, whom had their own quarters in the basement of the mansion.
 They used the house from 1909 to 1925.
 It was then closed and put on the market for sale with the stipulation that it could not be altered for 20 years after the purchase.

 The building remained unused until about 1935 until the General Grand Chapter of the Order of the Eastern Star.
-Perry Belmont being a mason was thrilled to sell the building to someone who would take care of it and use it well.
+Perry Belmont, being a Freemason, was thrilled to sell the building to someone who would take care of it and use it well.
 He sold the building to the Eastern Star for only $100,000.
-As part of the agreement with Mr. Belmont, The General Grand Chapter law states that the Right Worthy Grand Secretary must live in the building.
-So, the building is still a working private residence as well as their Headquarters.
+As part of the agreement with Mr. Belmont, The General Grand Chapter law states that the Right Worthy Grand Secretary must live in the building, so the building is still a private residence as well as their Headquarters.

 One of the most interesting guests that was housed by Perry Belmont was Edward, Prince of Wales.
 Edward was supposed to visit the president but Woodrow Wilson was taken ill and the prince was not able to stay with them at the mansion.
 Without many other options the Secretary of State sent a telegram to Mr. Belmont asking to use his mansion.
 Without hesitation he agreed and for ten days he housed the future King Edward the VIII.